fastly/terraform-provider-fastly/docs/resources/service_compute.md

 - **logging_splunk** (Block Set) (see [below for nested schema](#nestedblock--logging_splunk))
 - **logging_sumologic** (Block Set) (see [below for nested schema](#nestedblock--logging_sumologic))
 - **logging_syslog** (Block Set) (see [below for nested schema](#nestedblock--logging_syslog))
+- **reuse** (Boolean) Services that are active cannot be destroyed.
+This will cause the service to be deactivated allowing it to be reused by importing it into another Terraform project.
+Default `false`
 - **version_comment** (String) Description field for the version

 ### Read-Only